neuralmagic/deepsparse/docs/use-cases/cv/image-segmentation-yolact.md

 ## Installation Requirements

-This use case requires the installation of [DeepSparse Server and YOLO](https://docs.neuralmagic.com/get-started/install/deepsparse).
+This tutorial requires the installation of [DeepSparse Server and YOLO](../../user-guide/installation.md).

 Confirm your machine is compatible with our [hardware requirements](https://docs.neuralmagic.com/user-guides/deepsparse-engine/hardware-support).